 How 3PLs Can Work More Efficiently with Retailers

 On Black Friday, millions of Americans did their holiday shopping, putting unprecedented strain on third-party logistics (3PL) warehouses fulfilling retail orders, especially for ecommerce.
-A New York Times article shared how U.S. consumers spent $9 billion on Black Friday online shopping – a 21% increase from 2019 and the second biggest ecommerce order volume ever recorded.
+A New York Times article shared how U.S. consumers spent $9 billion on Black Friday online shopping – a 21% increase from 2019 and the second biggest eCommerce order volume ever recorded.
 At 3PL Central, we saw order volumes through 3PL Warehouse Manager increase by 42% year over year for Black Friday, magnifying the impact increased volumes had on 3PLs.

 Like friends and family, I took advantage of some sweet holiday discounts on gifts that I bought for loved ones: a Pandora charm for my wife and a soccer ball for my nephew.
-The temptation to be the “cool uncle” and surprise family with my gift-giving prowess is sky high this time of year.
+The temptation to be the “cool uncle” and surprise the family with my gift-giving prowess is sky-high this time of year.
 After all, we could all use a little holiday cheer to compensate for a rough year.

 Little do most people know how automated and streamlined processes are with retail industry standards like Electronic Data Interchange (EDI) that enable us to satisfy our gift-giving appetite through holiday-shopping sprees.

 What is EDI and why does it matter?

 Electronic Data Interchange or EDI is a retail industry standard format for sharing electronic documents between two systems such as purchase orders, invoices, and shipping notifications.
 How it relates to third-party logistics (3PL) warehouses is that it is typically used by big-box retailers to automate document exchange between a warehouse’s management system and a retailers’ servers to avoid data errors, overpayments, and late payments that result from using manual or paper-based processes.